pydata/xarray/doc/installing.rst

 The above commands should install most of the `optional dependencies`_.
-However, some packages which are either not listed on PyPI or require extra installation steps are commented.
+However, some packages which are either not listed on PyPI or require extra installation steps are excluded.
 To know which dependencies would be installed, take a look at the ``[options.extras_require]`` section in ``setup.cfg``: